 Why it was developed

-In the last three years, the profile of both physical and mental health has been raised, emerging from a variety of sources such as staff association surveys, the MIND Blue Light Programme and the Police Dependants Trust survey.
+In the last few years, the profile of both physical and mental health has been raised, emerging from a variety of sources such as staff association surveys, the MIND Blue Light Programme and the Police Dependants Trust survey.
 We believe it is a positive step forward and a sign that the physical, emotional & psychological impact of the work carried out by our emergency services is starting to be de-stigmatised and we can now start to understand the problem in greater depth.

 The NPCC working group has collected significant information, feedback and research that suggests a need to introduce specific areas to cater for the unique needs of the emergency services.
 As a result, Dr Ian Hesketh was asked to work with leading academics, staff networks and Public Health England to design the first ever sector-specific self-assessment – ‘The Blue Light Wellbeing Framework’.